Howard H. J. Benson

-Benson remained in the Navy during the Interwar period and rose to the Captain and commanded battleship USS Washington during the patrols in the Atlantic in early stage of the World War II.
-He was later promoted to Commodore and transferred to the headquarters Gulf Sea Frontier, where he served as Chief of Staff for the remainder of the War.
-He was the son of Chief of Naval Operations, Admiral William S. Benson.
+Benson remained in the Navy during the interwar period and rose to the rank of captain.
+He commanded the battleship USS Washington during the patrols in the Atlantic in the early stage of World War II.
+He was later promoted to commodore and transferred to the headquarters Gulf Sea Frontier, where he served as Chief of Staff for the remainder of the war.

 Early career

-Howard H. J. Benson was born on October 8, 1888, in Baltimore, Maryland, the son of future four-star admiral William S. Benson and Mary Augusta Wyse.
-He graduated from the local high school in May 1905 and then received an appointment to the United States Naval Academy in Annapolis, Maryland.
-While at the academy, Benson was active in football and also hold a title in the Interclass Sailing Championship.
+Howard H. J. Benson was born on October 8, 1888, in Baltimore, Maryland, the son of future four-star Admiral William S. Benson and Mary Augusta Wyse.
+He graduated from the local high school in May 1905 and then received an appointment to the U.S. Naval Academy in Annapolis, Maryland.
+While at the academy, Benson was active in football and also held a title in the Interclass Sailing Championship.
 He was nicknamed "Benny" by his classmates.

 Among his classmates were several future distinguished flag officers including four-star admirals Alan G. Kirk, Jesse B. Oldendorf; vice admirals Alva D. Bernhard, Olaf M. Hustvedt, William W. Smith, Theodore S. Wilkinson; rear admirals Joel W. Bunkley, Vance D. Chapline, Freeland A. Daubin, Monroe Kelly, Sherman S. Kennedy, Benjamin V. McCandlish, Stewart A. Manahan, Francis W. Scanland, Harold C. Train, and Clifford E. Van Hook.